magento/merchdocs/README.md

 #### Building Specifc Editions

 You can speed the local build time up by only building one of the three versions that the full `rake preview` command builds.
-These are:
+Building individual versions also enables incremental builds when you save a changed document, thus updating your preview.
+Incremental builds are disabled when `rake preview` is used to build all versions.
+To build a specific version, use one of the following commands:

 - `rake preview:ce`: Preview the Open Source edition locally
 - `rake preview:b2b`: Preview the B2B edition locally